steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 tools that can provide system level information which give hints towards optimizing an user application.

-For a complete guide on how to install/manage/uninstall ROCm on Linux, refer to :doc:`rocm-install-on-linux:tutorial/quick-start`.
+For a complete guide on how to install, manage, or uninstall ROCm on Linux, refer to :doc:`rocm-install-on-linux:tutorial/quick-start`.
 For verifying that the installation was successful, refer to the :doc:`rocm-install-on-linux:how-to/native-install/post-install`.